-One bishop informed his priests that they must give internal assent to the Pope’s teaching not just external obedience.
+One bishop informed his priests that they must give internal assent to the Pope’s teaching, not just external obedience.
 One of my friends from Seminary days told him he could not do that.
 The bishop told him he must resign.
 Thus a congregation lost a good priest, a woman found a good husband and children a good father.

-Finally I was on my way back to Peru.
+Finally, I was on my way back to Peru.
 My plane was coming in to land at Lima’s Jorge Chavez airport.
 I looked down on the appalling poverty of my parish below.

 I went to bed early, tired after my journey.
 The next morning I was summoned to the PP’s room to receive the most ear blistering lecture of my life which ended with the words, “As far as I’m concerned Brian I am finished with you.”

 I went back to my room to digest what I had heard and try to make some sense of it.
-Throughout the whole lecture I had uttered not a single word.
-One thing was immediately clear to me; my days in that parish were over
+Throughout the whole lecture, I had uttered not a single word.
+One thing was immediately clear to me; my days in that parish were over.

 What on earth had happened to cause this explosion?
 During one of the interviews in which I commented on the Pope’s encyclical forbidding Catholics to use the pill as a means of birth control I was asked, “How will this affect your work in Peru?”

 I replied, “I don’t know.
-We do give the pill to women during their period of Brest feeding as a means of assisting nature.”
+We do give the pill to women during their period of breastfeeding as a means of assisting nature.”
 It was naïve of me to assume that these words, spoken in London, could not possibly get back to Peru and Boston.
 But they did and they got there before I returned.

 Had my interview comment got back only to Lima it might have popped like a damp squib.
 But it got back to Boston too where Cardinal Cushing was the founder of the St James Society to which my PP and I belonged.